-As the Bachelor of Arts (BA) does not lead to a single career destination, students often raise questions about what they might do, and how they establish a career direction.
+The Bachelor of Arts does not lead to a single career destination and students often raise questions about what they might do, and how they can establish a career direction.
+This series of videos describes the steps you can take to work out a career direction.

-The video series 'BA to Where?' describes the steps you can take to work out a career direction from the BA, and how to prepare for the transition from the BA into either further study or employment.
+The video series 'BA to Where?' describes the steps you can take to work out a career direction from the Bachelor of Arts (BA), and how to prepare for the transition from the BA into either further study or employment.

 Steps to take in working out what you are going to do with your BA.